robbylew/robertlewisdev/pages/index.md

 art: random
 ---

-A big data nerd currently working my way through Georgia Tech's online CS Master's program.
+A big data nerd currently working my way through Georgia Tech's CS Master's program.
+Incoming Data Engineer Intern @ Honeywell.
 My journey started with a bachelors in Statistics & Data Science from UCLA, and I've been hooked on all things data ever since.
 [View my resume](/resume) for the full story.

 By day, I build data pipelines that don't fall over and ETL processes that actually deliver.
 I'm fascinated by the challenges of wrangling messy data into something useful—whether that's setting up real-time streaming systems or making sure databases talk to each other without throwing tantrums.